-The 2000 Helical Design and Manufacturing Helical Foundation System must be installed by certified and trained installers approved by 2000 Helical Design and Manufacturing, LLC.
-The helical foundation system must be installed in accordance with this section (Section 4.2); 2018, 2015, 2012 and 2009 IBC Section 1810.4.11; the manufacturer's published installation instructions; and approved site-specific construction documents.
+The Empire Piers Foundation System must be installed by certified and trained installers approved by Empire Piers.
+The Empire Piers Foundation System must be installed in accordance with this section (Section 4.2); 2015, 2012 and 2009 IBC Section 1810.4.11; the manufacturer's published installation instructions; and approved site-specific construction documents.
 In case of a conflict, the most stringent requirement governs.

 4.2.1 Helical Pile Installation: The helical piles must be installed and located in accordance with the approved plans and specifications.
 The lead shaft is connected to the torque motor using the drive tool and connection pins.
 The lead shaft is installed vertically into the ground with a maximum allowable angle of inclination of aligned ±1 degree from vertical.
 The lead shaft and added extensions are rotated into the ground to achieve the termination criteria.
-All sections shall be advanced into the soil in a smooth, continuous manner at a rate of rotation recommended by the manufacturer.
+All sections shall be advanced into the soil in a smooth, continuous manner at a rate of rotation between 10 and 20 revolutions per minute.
 Constant axial force (crowd) shall be applied while rotating helical piles and helical anchors into the ground.
-The crowd applied shall be sufficient to ensure that the helical pile advances into the ground as recommended by manufacturer.
-Extensions (number and length) are selected based on the approved plans as specified per the site conditions by a registered design professional.
-The leads and extensions must be connected by coupling bolts and nuts as described in Section 3.2.3.
+The crowd applied shall be sufficient to ensure that the helical pile and helical anchor advances into the ground a distance equal or exceeding 85% of the helix pitch per revolution during normal advancement.
+Extensions and helix extensions (number and length) are selected based on the approved plans as specified per the site conditions by a registered design professional.
+The leads, extensions, and helix extensions must be connected by coupling bolts and nuts as described in Section 3.2.3.
 All coupling bolts must be snug-tightened as defined in Section J3 of AISC 360.
-The final installation torque must equal or exceed that specified by the torque correlation method, to support the allowable design loads of the structure.
+The final installation torgue must equal or exceed that specified by the torgue correlation method, to support the allowable design loads of the structure.
 The final installation torque must not exceed the Maximum Installation Torque Rating, as described in Table 5.
-The helical piles must be installed to the minimum depth described in the approved plans below the bottom of the supported concrete foundation.
+Bolt-hole elongation due to torsion of the shaft of a helical pile at the drive tool shall be limited to /4-inch (6 mm).
+Helical anchors with bolt-hole damage exceeding $\frac{1}{4}$ -inch (6 mm) shall be uninstalled, removed, and discarded.
+The helical piles must be installed to the minimum depth described in the approved plans, but with the helical plate not less than 5 feet (1.53 m) below the bottom of the supported concrete foundation.
 For tension application, the helical pile must be installed such that the minimum depth from the ground surface to the uppermost helix is 12D, where D is the diameter of the largest helix.